sarsamurmu/reboost/README.md

 ### All plugin properties
 #### `setup`
-Type: `(config: ReboostConfig) => void`
+Type: `(config: ReboostConfig, app: Koa, router: Router) => void`

 Called once when Reboost starts.
-You can start your services or do the initial setup in this function.
+You can start your services, add server functionality, or do the initial setup in this function.
 The first argument is the configuration options object which is passed when starting Reboost.
+The second argument is the [Koa](https://koajs.com/) app instance used by Reboost.
+The third argument is a [koa-router](https://github.com/koajs/router) instance used by koa.

 #### `resolve`
 Type: `(importPath: string, importer: string) => string`